ebaauw/homebridge-zp/README.md

 ### Speakers
 To change the volume of an individual zone in a multi-zone group, an additional `Volume` characteristic is needed for the zone, next to the `Volume` characteristic for the group.
 As HomeKit doesn't support multiple characteristics of the same type per service, it actually requires an additional service.
-By specifying `"speakers": true` in `config.json`, homebridge-zp creates an additional *Speakers* service for each zone accessory, to control the individual zone.
+By specifying `"speakers": true` in `config.json`, Homebridge ZP creates an additional *Speakers* service for each zone accessory, to control the individual zone.
 This service is named after the zone as well, in our example: *Living Room Speakers*.

 The *Speakers* service `On` characteristic is used to join, or leave a Sonos group.
 `On` is set, when the zone is a member of other zone's group.